 The .38/9mm swab did a very good job cleaning the bore of the barrel.
 After a couple of passes with it, the swab was not as tight as I wanted.
 So I tried to use the .40 caliber swab to get a tighter fit in the 9mm barrel, but it did not work for me.

 It is my opinion that the RamRodz Gun Cleaning Swabs are a useful aid to supplement your other cleaning materials and tools.
 For me, they worked well, especially to get into the slide rails, firing pin channel, and small crannies of the one handgun I cleaned.
-I especially liked that they did not leave cotton lint or residue in the gun, like some other products do.
+I especially liked that they did not leave cotton lint or residue in the gun like some other products do.
 The long and flexible bamboo handle helps to get into awkward-to-reach places, adds stability to places that require you to use more leverage in your cleaning, and they almost always do not break and do retain their shape well.
 The handles do not completely absorb the cleaning agent and they are biodegradable for easy disposal as a natural product.
-You can buy them Amazon (free shipping for Prime Memebers), directly from RamRodz and their parent company Innovative Products of America or from various distributors.
+You can buy them on Amazon (free shipping for Prime Members), directly from RamRodz, or from various distributors.

 Product Contact Information: